 Select a link below for printable PDFs of major, minor, and chromatic scales, as well as arpeggios and exercises on some of the more challenging areas of the clarinet.
 There are also chromatic exercises to practice alternate fingerings on the clarinet.
 The pages feature scales with and without key signatures.

 Practicing scales well is a great way to build up good, solid fundamental clarinet technique.
 Practicing scales poorly can lead to bad habits and sloppy technique that will make playing the clarinet a horrible chore.
 Before playing your scales, read these suggestions and guidelines on how to practice well.

-These scales use the first five scale degrees, allowing you to focus on selected groups of notes.
+These scales are based on the first five scale degrees of major and minor scales, allowing you to focus on selected groups of notes.
 They make accurate repetition easier and more effective.

 Major half scales in quarter notes